Police investigating deadly shooting in neighborhood off Florida Boulevard late Thursday

 Officers responded to a shooting around 10:27 p.m. on Robbie Avenue & Marque Anne Drive.

-The victim, later identified by the East Baton Rouge Coroner's Office as Cedrid Battiste, 46, died at the scene.
+The victim, later identified by the East Baton Rouge Coroner's Office as Cedrid Battiste, 46, died at the scene after being shot multiple times.
 The motive and suspect are unknown at this time.

 This is a developing story.